Institutional investors feeling positive about 2013 IPO market

 Overpricing is the biggest threat to a successful IPO

-Reflecting the importance of launching at the right price with the right management team, overpricing ranks as the top challenge to IPO success, cited by 85% of investors, followed by having the wrong team (56%).
+Reflecting the importance of launching at the right price with the right management team, over-pricing ranks as the top challenge to IPO success, cited by 85% of investors, followed by having the wrong team (56%).
 Going public too early in the life cycle of the business is seen as the third most significant challenge (43%), often triggered by the need for capital or concerns to capitalize on what’s seen as a limited window of opportunity.

-“The good news is that the top challenges to IPO success can be managed – these are all factors that companies can address,” says Maria.
+“The good news is that the top challenges to IPO success can be managed – these are all factors that companies can address,” said Maria.
 “Those that do can expect their investors to hold onto their stock for longer – our findings show that 73% of investors hold IPO stocks as long as they are performing.”

 How investors view success as a public company?